ZeitOnline/frontend-developer-handbook/blog/jinja-avoid-empty-containers.md

 ## The good solution: set blocks

 Jinja2 introduced a new feature in version 2.8: set blocks.
-We know the old traditional way of defining a variable via set `{% set foo = 'bar' %}` and of defining a block this way: `{% block foo %}bar{% block %}`.
+We know the old traditional way of defining a variable via set {% raw %}{% set foo = 'bar' %}{% endraw %} and of defining a block this way: {% raw %}{% block foo %}bar{% block %}{% endraw %}.
 Even though version 2.8 was released in 2016, I have not been aware of the possibility to define (set) variables in the block style.

 {% raw %}
 {%- set teaser_metadata | trim -%}